BSNL JTO Syllabus 2026 – Complete PDF

 Frequently Asked Questions (FAQs)

 Q1.
-What is the BSNL JTO Syllabus 2026 covering?
+What does the BSNL JTO Syllabus for 2026 cover?

 Ans.
-The BSNL JTO Syllabus 2026 covers Engineering Stream I (materials, electronics, networks, electromagnetic theory), Engineering Stream II (analog/digital circuits, control systems, communication systems, microwave engineering, computer engineering, microprocessors), and General Ability Test (English, current affairs, general knowledge, science, history, geography, and telecom awareness).
+The syllabus is divided into three main sections.
+You’ll need to study Engineering Stream I (covering materials, electronics, networks, and electromagnetic theory), Engineering Stream II (which includes analog/digital circuits, control systems, communication and microwave engineering, plus computer engineering), and a General Ability Test covering English, current affairs, general knowledge, and telecom awareness.

 Q2.
-How many questions are asked in the BSNL JTO exam?
+How many questions will I face in the BSNL JTO exam?

 Q3.
-What is the total marking for the BSNL JTO examination?
+What are the total marks for the BSNL JTO exam?

 Q5.
-Where can I download the official BSNL JTO Syllabus PDF 2026?
+Where can I find the official BSNL JTO Syllabus PDF for 2026?

 Gurtej Singh